There is no rest for the webmaster. There is always something to do to keep websites healthy and to work in optimal

 The X.509 Public Key Certificates –or, as we all call them, SSL/TLS certificates– have an expiration date.
 After that date, the websites or applications they work for will simply stop sending and receiving data through a Secure Sockets Layer (or SSL for short), showing a security warning to your visitors or users.
 Therefore, as a webmaster, you need to be sure that your certificates don’t expire.
-That could be an annoying task if you have many sites or web applications to maintain, so it is a good idea to have someone (or something) to check the expiration dates for you, and warn you when those dates approach.
+That could be an annoying task if you have many sites or web applications to maintain, so it is a good idea to have someone (or something) check the expiration dates for you, and warn you when those dates approach.

 You may think that you’re not that lazy.
 I mean, if you have a whiteboard hanging on your office’s wall, you may just jot down the expiration dates with a red marker and add a couple of exclamation marks when the time to renew the certificates approaches, right?

-Well, the thing is, there is more in certificate monitoring that just doing a periodic check of the expiration dates.
+Well, the thing is, there is more in certificate monitoring than just doing a periodic check of the expiration dates.
 There are more certificates than you may think — not just the one you bought for your site — and it is not just the expiration date that needs to be checked because certificates can be revoked without you being noticed.
-Besides, your site could get blocked if your certificate is not good enough, or if it got altered as a consequence of a possible malware attack.
+Besides, your site could get blocked if your certificate is not good enough or altered due to a possible malware attack.

 So let’s take a look at all the things related to certificate monitoring.

 Introducing the chain of trust

 To be trusted, an SSL certificate needs to be traceable back to the trusted root it was signed off.
 That is to say, and it has to be linked to a trusted certificate authority (CA) through a chain of trust.
-The chain of trust is composed of three parts: the root certificate, the intermediate certificates, and the server certificate.
+The chain of trust comprises three parts: the root certificate, the intermediate certificates, and the server certificate.